 - Best creative features: Character.AI (F safety, 22/100) has the richest roleplay ecosystem but serious documented safety issues, especially for users under 18

-- Best safe option for writers: Kindroid (C safety, 40/100) offers deep persona scripting, custom backstory, and strong narrative control without the worst safety record in the category
+- Best safe option for character work: Kindroid (B- safety, 50/100) offers deep persona scripting, custom backstory, and strong narrative control without the worst safety record in the category

 - No AI companion replaces a co-author, editor, or writing group.
 These apps are creative collaborators, not publishing partners.